Dear Parents,

 Chapel Offerings

 Chapel is every Wednesday.
-Offerings are collected before we go to chapel and put in our class offering bag.
+In third grade, envelopes are not sent home.
+Offerings are collected before we go to chapel and put in our class’s offering bag.
 Please remind your child to bring their offering as a thank you to Jesus for all His blessings.
 Offering collection boxes will be coming home so students can save their money and bring it in for their offering.
-Collection boxes are emptied into the class offering bag.
-Then the boxes are returned home.
+Collection boxes are emptied into the class offering bag and then the boxes are returned home.

 Chapel Uniforms